Where is Diggerland and what is the address?

 Diggerland is a venue for families and young children.
 We have set up a designated smoking area at each park, AWAY from the rides and drives.
 This is the ONLY area in Diggerland where smoking is allowed.

 Smoking is NOT allowed in any other outdoor spaces, or whilst queuing for rides and drives, or in the restaurant or shops.
 Cigarettes are not sold on-site.

 Please ask a member of staff where the designated smoking areas are located.
 Diggerland reserves the right to remove anyone from the queue for rides/drives who is smoking.

-Our 4 locations each have a cafe, which provides a great selection of hot and cold refreshments.
+Our four Diggerland UK Theme Parks each have a food outlet, which provides a great selection of hot and cold refreshments.